opdavies/oliverdavies.uk/source/_talks/building-static-websites-sculpin.md

 ---
 title: Building Static Websites with Sculpin
-description: A lightning talk on how to use Sculpin to generate static HTML websites.
+description: How to use Sculpin to generate static HTML websites.
-type: Lightning talk
 speakerdeck:
     id: 6c9c4be1a1344f1291ff13a391674a66
     ratio: '1.77777777777778'